SL477/flask-stockMarketChart/README.md

 ## JavaScript Transpile

+Use `npx prettier . --write` to run Prettier to format the code.

 Use `tsc` to transpile the TypeScript into JavaScript.

 Use `npm run build` to combine the JavaScript files into one file using WebPack.